eeemmaa/dog-rescue-pattern-library/README.md

   primary: |
     The primary colour is the proxima-nova of colours; it brings sophistication to the site and balances out the lighter and brighter colours chosen.

     This colour is used sparingly since it is on the darker side.
-Use it for h1s and h2s.
+Use it for h1s and h2s and button hovers.
   secondary: |
     The secondary colour brings joy and playfulness to the site.